adnuhan/Turtle-Crossing-Capstone/README.md

 ## Usage

 1. Launch the program.
-2. Use arrow keys (UP and DOWN keys) to move the character.
+2. Use arrow keys (UP and DOWN) to move the character.
 3. Avoid obstacles and reach the end!

 ## Dependencies